-Screw & pliers.
-First, take a screw and a screwdriver.
+Screw & pliers: First, take a screw and a screwdriver.
 Then drill the screw with the screwdriver in the middle of the cork of the wine bottle.
 It will make a firm grip with the cork.
-Make sure you keep the screw out enough to be grabbed by the pliers.
+Make sure you keep the screw out enough so you can grab it by the pliers.
 Hold the wine bottle with one hand and use your pliers to pull the screw out with the other hand.
-While pulling out, twist it upwards so that it will go smooth with the cork and pull it along.
+While pulling out, twist it upwards so that it will go smoothly with the cork and pull it along.
 That’s it.

-A knife or a scissor.
-As mentioned in the beginning, it will also be used the same way.
+A knife or a scissor: As mentioned in the beginning, it will also be used in the same way.
 Stab the sharp point part right into the middle of the cork.
-Push it approx. a centimeter inside so that it will make a firm grip with the cork.
+Push it approx a centimeter inside so that it will make a firm grip with the cork.
 Once it is in, pull it upwards with a twist.
 Remember, twisting always helps.
 It will take the cork out enough for you to pull it out afterward.

-A key.
-It also follows the same method.
+A key: It also follows the same method.
 But the opening of a key is not as sharp as a knife or a scissor.
 So you will have to insert it diagonally through the cork.
 When it’s inserted enough through the cork, twist it upwards with a little force.
-You will get enough of cork pulled out along with the key.
-Then just pull it out.
+You will get enough of cork portion to pull it out along with the key.
+Then pull it out.

-When we mention that you can open a wine bottle using a towel or a shoe, it doesn’t mean that you have to use them as openers.
+When we mention that you can open a wine bottle using a cloth or a pump, it doesn’t mean that you have to use them as openers.
 In this method, we will show you how to use either of them as a medium.
 This method follows Newton’s 3rd law of motion.
 Full marks if you still remember it.
 It says, every action has an equal and opposite reaction.
-So we will open the wine bottle using its own force.
+So we will open the wine bottle using its force.

 You can also open the wine bottle using a blowtorch.
 Light the blowtorch first.
-Blow it at the point where you see the bottom of the cork.
+Blow it to the point where you see the bottom of the cork.
 It will raise the temperature of the area and will force the cork upwards.
 Keep moving the torch with the moving cork.
-At the end, the cork will be blown out of the bottle.
+In the end, the cork will blow out of the bottle.
 Care for your lips and don’t sip the bottle right away.

-When nothing works right and you are running out of these things, then also you can have your wine.
+When nothing works directly, and you are running out of these things, then also you can have your wine.
 All it matters is the wine, no matters how it comes.
 So be a thug and get rid of the crock.
 Just push the cork inside the bottle using a screwdriver or a toothbrush or anything that can push it inside.
 Place the object in the middle of the cork and push it side.
-Keep pushing it until it completely falls in the wine.
-Of course, it will float on the surface but it won’t be any obstacle as it will get to the bottom of the bottle when you move the bottle to pour wine in the glass.
+Keep pushing it until it ultimately falls in the wine.
+Of course, it will float on the surface, but it won’t be any obstacle as it will get to the bottom of the bottle when you move the container to pour wine into the glass.